By Paula DeenJUMP TO RECIPE

 Bake the pizza crust until no longer wet, about 8 minutes.
 Remove from the oven, and let cool for 10 minutes.

-For the topping: In a large saucepan, heat the oil over medium heat.
-Add the onions, squash and zucchini and saute until lightly browned, about 10 minutes.
+In a large saucepan, heat the oil over medium heat.
+Add the onions, squash and zucchini and sauté until lightly browned, about 10 minutes.

 Combine the cream cheese, ranch dressing, sour cream and a pinch of salt and pepper.
 Spread the cheese mixture evenly over the pizza crust, leaving a 1-inch border.
 Arrange the vegetables and the tomatoes over the cheese, then top with basil leaves.
 Sprinkle with 1/4 teaspoon salt, 1/4 teaspoon pepper and garlic.
 Top with the mozzarella and Parmesan and bake directly on the oven rack until golden, about 8 minutes.
 Remove from the oven, and transfer to a cutting board.
 Cut into wedges.